Karina-Murawko-Wisniewska-Mobica/Vulkan-Samples-Logic-Op/samples/extensions/logic_op_dynamic_state/README.md

 ## Logical operation dynamic setting in command buffer creation

-Calling `vkCmdSetLogicOpEXT` allows to set the logic operation dynamically.
+Calling [`vkCmdSetLogicOpEXT`](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdSetLogicOpEXT.html) allows to set the logic operation dynamically.
 In the sample it is called before drawing the model in the `build_command_buffers` method using a value provided by the GUI.
-Available logical operations are defined by `VkLogicOp` (check the Vulkan&reg; specification for details of [the logical operations](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#VkLogicOp)).
+Available logical operations are defined by the `VkLogicOp` enumeration (check the Vulkan&reg; specification for details of [the logical operations](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#VkLogicOp)).
 The background model is drawn before the cube model (with logical operations enabled) to observe blending results on the cube model.

 ```C++